pflyly/torzu-mirror/README.md

 There have been issues with the infrastructure running the main repository while I've been away from home.
 It should be all back and functional now!
 Sorry for that!

+## IRC chat

+There's an IRC!
+Connect to `mao7u6s7jwxeof2fax2kwwqeabyevy5b2icbl24lhgnmkebbtmh37had.onion` port `6667` using your favorite client and join `#torzu`.
+Connecting via Tor might require a bit of setup but that shouldn't take much more than a quick web search to figure out.
+Please **register your nicks**!

 ## Compatibility

 The emulator is capable of running most commercial games at full speed, provided you meet the [necessary hardware requirements](http://web.archive.org/web/20240130133811/https://yuzu-emu.org/help/quickstart/#hardware-requirements).